The standard Clinics in the JD program are three-unit, upper-level elective courses, graded on a High Pass/Pass/Credit/Fail basis.

 Ninth Circuit Appellate Advocacy Clinic

-The Ninth Circuit Appellate Advocacy Clinic is the only clinic that requires an application.
-The Clinic requires a one-year commitment in which students, in teams of two, will represent a client in an appeal before the Ninth Circuit Court of Appeals
+The Ninth Circuit Appellate Advocacy Clinic requires an application.
+The Clinic requires a one-year commitment in which students, in teams of two, will represent a client in an appeal before the Ninth Circuit Court of Appeals.

 Students who are interested must apply by preparing a

 - statement of Interest, explaining the student's interest in appellate law,

 Only two new students are admitted each semester, selected based upon the following factors: a demonstrated interest in appellate law, excellent research and writing skills, and general academic excellence.
 Students may submit applications to Professor Curt Cutting.

 The Straus Institute for Dispute Resolution offers three clinics.
 Students should contact Straus and Professor Stephanie Bell Blondell for information about these clinics:

 The Palmer Center for Entrepreneurship and the Law offers the Startup Law Clinic.
 Students should contact Palmer or Professor Sam Wu for information on registering for this clinic.